AdobeDocs/media-analytics.en/help/use-cases/xdm-updates/updated-xdm-fields.md

 >
 >After choosing one of the following options, you must manually replace each `media.mediaTimed` field used in Customer Journey Analytics reports with its corresponding derived field or Reporting XDM Field Path.

 * **To retain historical data**: Adobe teams have developed a predefined Customer Journey Analytics template that introduces a set of derived fields that combine the old and new XDM fields into a single field.
-This template can be enabled per data view upon request.
+This template can be enabled per Customer Journey Analytics connection upon request.
 Please contact the Adobe support team to assist you in enabling the new fields.
 These derived fields do not count toward your organization's derived field limit.

+  To view a list of mappings, see [Media Analytics parameters mapping for Adobe Experience Platform and Customer Journey Analytics](/help/use-cases/xdm-updates/parameters-mapping.md).

 * **If historical data is not required**: It is sufficient to use the Reporting XDM Field Path at reporting time.
 For more information, see [Migrate Customer Journey Analytics to use the new Streaming Media fields](/help/use-cases/xdm-updates/migrate-cja-setup.md).